Equestrian child sex trial: Messages from Laken Rose's phone read to court - NZ Herald

 The girl told Rose she had "told Andy to go away more than 10 times".

+Another from Rose talked about Williams doing "whatever" he wanted and said: "I will video you with her."

+The exchanges showed the pair frequently talking about how much they loved each other, as they planned their next interactions with each girl.

-The Crown then played videos and showed photos to the court, obtained from Williams' and Rose's devices.
+The Crown also played videos and showed photos obtained from Williams' and Rose's devices, to the court today.

 The images and footage allegedly taken by Rose show the girls separately, as Williams encourages them to either play with his genitals, expose their genitals or he placed his genitals and fingers on and into them.